-“Interfaces” means the total number of devices that are enabled to run one or more applications on the Tulip Player.
+“Interfaces” means the total number of devices that are enabled to run one or more applications on the Tulip Player, through a web browser or otherwise.
 Interfaces could comprise, without limitation, a touchscreen at a physical work station, a mobile station with a tablet, a mobile phone running Tulip Applications, an application-based dashboard and/or an application running on OEM equipment.
 An interface is considered active in a given month if it has had activity during at least one day during that month.
 Activity for an interface is defined as running one or more Tulip applications on that interface.

 “Laws” means all applicable local, state, federal and international laws, regulations and conventions, including, without limitation, those related to data privacy and data transfer, international communications, and the exportation of technical or personal data.

 “Library Content” means anything hosted on the Tulip Library that a Customer can import to their instance, including software applications, third party plugins, application templates, widgets, connectors, device drivers, node red flows, machine learning models, Automations, or anything else to be integrated with or developed using the Tulip Platform, and all Updates provided by Tulip to Customer.
 Library Content does not include the Tulip Platform Software or Tulip Player.